 involvement with toastmasters

 In my spare time I am an active Toastmaster.
-I belong to Talking Heads Toastmasters and the Speechcraft Club.
+I belong to Talking Heads Toastmasters.
 I have gained my Distinguished Toastmaster (DTM) award and I lead a Toastmasters sponsored programme at a local high school for year 10 girls.

 The information on this website has been created by Catherine Syme.
 Every care has been taken to ensure that it is accurate and is reviewed and updated on a regular basis.